gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 Terraform will generate an execution plan using the `plan` action.
 The plan will show what resources Terraform determines need to be created or modified.

-Running `terraform plan` is helpful when developing modules, to confirm that the Terraform code you are writing, and to confirm what resources will be created or modified when applying the module in your AWS account.
+Running `terraform plan` is helpful when developing modules, to confirm that the Terraform code you are writing are using the correct syntax, and to confirm what resources will be created or modified when applying the module in your AWS account.

 From the `terraform-aws-gw-lambda-tutorial` directory, run a plan to see what resources will be created.